DURATION

 How long does the opera run for?

-In what language is the opera performed?
+What language is the opera sung in?